Frequently Asked Questions

 We do not require that students purchase any equipment before coming to the school.
 If you are interested in buying equipment we recommend waiting until you begin classes so you can talk with students and teachers about the latest technologies.
 Although it is not required to buy any equipment, students are encouraged to have an external USB3 or Thunderbolt equipped hard drive.
 Backing up work on these external drives is always recommended in the case of any unforeseen issues.
 CFS recommends high quality hard drives such as those by G-Tech or Lacie, with either at least 7200 rpm spinning drive or SSD with USB3 or Thunderbolt connections.

-Additionally if you would like to purchase a computer prior to your arrival at school, we recommend either the Apple MacBook Pro Laptop with an Apple Flash Storage hard drive and 16GB RAM running FCP X or the Apple iMac with i7 processor also with an Apple Flash Storage or Fusion hard drive, 16GB ram, and running FCP X. However, you will have more than adequate access to computer stations and software at the school.
+Additionally if you would like to purchase a computer prior to your arrival at school, we recommend either the Apple MacBook Pro Laptop with an Apple Flash Storage hard drive and at least 16GB RAM running FCPX or the Apple iMac with i7 processor also with an Apple Flash Storage or Fusion hard drive and at least 16GB RAM, and running FCPX.
+However, you will have more than adequate access to computer stations and software at the school.

 We DO NOT recommend that students purchase their own equipment such as cameras and lights.
 CFS makes substantial investments to have the latest equipment and due to how quickly technology changes it is possible that any equipment you bought when you started the program would be obsolete in just a few years.